Happy Diwali Status

 People worship Lakshmi Devi for their golden future and prosperity.
 Lamps are lighted everywhere to ward off evil and Gods and Goddesses are welcomed.
 A month before the arrival of the Deepawali festival, people get busy shopping for goods, cleaning the house, etc. The light of the lamps is dazzling and astonishing beauty is scattered everywhere.
 Halloween Cards

-Tradition OF Diwali – The victory of light over darkness brings love and affection towards each other among people.
+The victory of light over darkness brings love and affection towards each other among people.
 It is a very important festival celebrated both individually and collectively.
 The method and reason for celebrating Diwali are different in every province or region, this festival has been going on for generations everywhere.

-Diwali Greeting Cards
+Happy Diwali Greeting Cards

 The first day of Deepawali is called Dhanteras, the second is Chhoti Diwali, the third is called Deepavali or Lakshmi Puja, the fourth is Govardhan Puja, and the fifth is Bhaiya Dooj.
 These five days of Deepawali have their own religious and cultural beliefs.

 And the sparkling sparkle arises.
 The aroma of the ghee lamp spreads throughout the atmosphere.
 New energy and new enthusiasm are born in everyone’s mind.
 People abandon their evils and wish to follow the good and true path.

-Ganesha has been called the god of auspicious beginnings and Lakshmi as the goddess of wealth.
+Ganesha has been called the god of auspicious beginnings and Lakshmi is the goddess of wealth.
 Crackers are the main attraction on this occasion.
-Delicious meals cooked in homes and sweets delivery to neighbours, friends and relatives are part of the Diwali celebration.
+Delicious meals cooked in homes and sweets delivered to neighbors, friends, and relatives are part of the Diwali celebration.